How prototyping and user-centred design leads to better products

 5 ways that prototyping and user-centred design leads to better products

 It’s sometimes difficult for designers to place themselves in the shoes of the product’s target market.
 Designers can easily find themselves falling into the trap of designing products for themselves and lose sight of who they are really designing for and the problems that they face.
-An on-going dialogue with the relevant audience and involving them at every stage of the decision making process makes it easier to develop a product experience that is likely to become a commercial success.
+An on-going dialogue with the relevant audience and involving them at every stage of the decision making process is the key to user-centred design and makes it easier to develop a product experience that is likely to become a commercial success.

 But, what do users actually want?
 Something that’s cheap?
 Maybe.
 Something that ‘just does the job’?
 Perhaps.
 But how do you compete when your business model centres around a cheap product which “does the job”, all you can do is make your product cheaper.
 How about a product which is intuitive, full of useful features and delivers the best user experience?
 That’s where the value lies and it’s that which requires delving deep to touch the hearts and minds of the people who will use your product.